 ENGL201 Gateway: Ways of Reading

 The Ways of Reading seminar is the mandatory gateway course necessary for declaring the English major.
 The Ways of Reading series introduces students to literary forms and techniques, and to a wide range of methods for studying them.
 Each of the seminars has its own title and focus.
-Recent seminars include "Literature and/as Performance," "Early Modern Literature and the History of Selfhood," "Contact Zones: Travel, Migration, and American Literature," "Literature about Literature," "Reading for the Genre: Form, History and Theory," and "The Work of Literature."
+Recent seminars include "Literature and/as Performance," "Early Modern Literature and the History of Selfhood," "Contact Zones: Travel, Migration, and American Literature," "Literature about Literature," "Reading for Genre: Form, History and Theory," and "The Work of Literature."

-- familiarizes students with some of the protocols of the literary-critical essay, examines the idea of literature as a social institution, and explores ways of connecting textual details to the world beyond the text.
+- familiarize yourself with some of the protocols of the literary-critical essay, examine the idea of literature as a social institution, and explore ways of connecting textual details to the world beyond the text.

 - All sections of ENGL 201 enroll a maximum of 19 students with most seats reserved for sophomores.

 Guidelines for taking ENGL201 in preparation for the English major:

 - Must be taken in the first or sophomore year.
 Exceptions are made for junior transfer students majoring in English.

 - Must receive a final grade of B- or better in the course.

 - Students who take ENGL 201 in the second semester of the sophomore year will be accepted to the English major provisionally, pending final grade in the course.

 - Students may enroll in only one section of ENGL 201 per semester.
 Only one section of ENGL201 may be counted toward graduation and toward fulfillment of the English major